Instrumentation

 Type: 7.8 inch color TFT composed of two contiguous screens, non‑touch.

-Information: speed, engine RPM, coolant temperature, odometer, trip distance, gear position, fuel level, range, average consumption, clock, cruise control, riding mode, heated grips/seats, and audio system
+Information: speed, engine RPM, coolant temperature, odometer, trip distance, gear position, fuel level, range, average consumption, clock, battery voltage, cruise control, riding mode, heated grips/seats, and audio system

 Connectivity: USB and Bluetooth (BRP Connect)